MJeremy2017/system-design/load-balance/rate-limiter/README.md

 A bucket will be initialised with a fixed size, and periodically, a fixed number of tokens would be refilled into bucket, and each request would take one token, and when tokens are all taken, the request would be dropped.

+Updating the refill for each object at a fixed time interval adds up a lot of write pressure to the DB.
+A better approach could be:

+1. Cache stores an object's **last refill time** and **number of tokens**.
+2. When a new request comes in, fetch the last refill time and calculated the expected `#tokens`.
+3. If `#tokens >= 1`, accept the request and reduce the counter by 1, otherwise drop or enqueue the request.

 ![img.png](token-bucket.png)